 Decoupled web application

 In your typical web application, the code handles a request and returns a response.
 Let’s assume we are using a web framework to handle common tasks such as routing.
-Let’s also assume that we think framework binding has a high cost and decouple our application from it.
+Let’s also assume that we think framework binding has a high cost, and are thus decoupling our application from the framework.
 The flow of control would look like this:

 Execution starts with the framework.
 For PHP frameworks this will be in a file like